IB Revision Guide

 Did you know that 90% of IB Students do not have a proper revision plan for their IB exams?
-Revisiting the content of 2 years without a structured plan is disastrous.
+Revisiting the content of 2 years without a structured program is disastrous.
 It increases your stress levels.
-As a result, you perform poorly, not only in their IB finals but also in their Extended Essay and Internal Assessments.
+As a result, they perform poorly, not only in their IB finals but also in their Extended Essay and Internal Assessments.

 Before we dive into the blog, consider watching this video which will further elaborate on the importance of having a structure for IB revision.

-Being an IB student, you must have become a pro in writing heaps of notes.
-While it is a great habit to write your notes, they might be of no use if they are not organised properly.
-It is crucial to them make accessible.
+Being an IB student, you must have become a pro at writing many notes.
+While writing your notes is a great habit, they might only be helpful if they are organized properly.
+It is crucial to make them accessible.
 Let's admit it.
-We all tend to do last minute revision.
-Just one more look for that one topic can be a life saviour.
-In those times, if your notes are all over the place, you will waste so much time looking for their materials and notes rather than using that valuable time to study.
-Technology has made it so much easier to help you organise your notes.
+We all do last-minute revisions.
+Just one more look for that one topic can be a life savior.
+In those times, if your notes are all over the place, you will save time looking for their materials and notes rather than using that valuable time to study.
+Technology has made it so much easier to help you organize your notes.
 You can maintain an IB Notes Repository on any online platform.
-You must already have one if you already are a subscriber of Nail IB.
-All your notes are safe and secured in your personalised repository!
-If not, be sure to check out what Nail IB can do for you to help you better prepare for your exams.
+You must already have one if you are a Nail IB subscriber.
+All your notes are safe and secured in your personalized repository!
+If you need more time, check out what Nail IB can do to help you better prepare for your exams.

 Eat Almonds To Revise For IB

 A scientific study concluded that the ideal time for revising something is a day after you are done learning it.
 To retain it for as long as possible, your second revision should be done within a week of the first time you understood the concept.
-Special emphasis on the word understand.
-Understanding complicated concepts are way better than learning them.
+Particular emphasis on the word understand.
+Understanding complicated concepts is way better than learning them.
 Learning implies that you are doing the bare minimum to retain these concepts.
-Understanding, on the other hand, makes sure you go to the root and decode the complexities.
+On the other hand, understanding makes sure you go to the root and decode the complexities.

 Even your revision schedule should follow the same timeline.
-Work your calendar backwards from the time you have to take the exam.
-The ideal time you should begin revising a subject should be 38 days before you have to appear for it.
-You want to do your first revision on day 1, the second round of revision should be done on the 8th day, and the final revision should be done a day before the exam.
-This strategy is ideal for revising efficiently and making sure you do not forget a single thing while taking your exams.
+Work your calendar backward from the time you have to take the exam.
+The ideal time to begin revising a subject should be 38 days before you appear for it.
+You want to do your first revision on day 1, the second round of revision should be done on the 8th day, and the final edit should be done a day before the exam.
+This strategy is ideal for revising efficiently and ensuring you remember a single thing while taking your exams.

 Have Anchors To Revise For IB